DyerlabTeaching/ENVS543/README.md

 - D (>= 60% & < 70%), and
 - F (< 60%).

-All percentages are concrete and acores will be rounded to the appropriate whole number.
-No extra credit will be given.
+All percentages are concrete and acores will be rounded to the nearest integer and no extra credit will be given.

 ## Late Policy